equinor/eit-web-ar/docs/user-guide.md

 _Can web AR provide users with a sense of true scale of industrial equipment?_
 URL: app/epic2.html

 The main purpose of Epic 2 is to show that large 3D models can be used in the app, both placed by relative position and gps locations, and how to interact with them.
 First of all it is important to ensure that the gps coordinates stated in the epic2.html script are located close to the user.
-The thought is that the `eiffel_tower`, `mario_kart`, `banana`, `ho_oh` and `disco_ball` objects have the same coordinates, and that the four `sphere` objects are located close to, but not on top of, each other.
-The reason why will be clear shortly.
+The thought is that the `disco_ball` and that the three `sphere` objects are located close to, but not on top of, each other.
 Remember to point with the circular cursor in the middle of the screen.

 When pointing towards the Eiffel Tower, you will see: